 - express how he’s feeling using writing, Social Stories™, art or sport.

-You could also talk about things your child shouldn’t do, like shout at the other person, send angry emails or text messages, or post rude things on social networking sites.
+You could also talk about things your child shouldn’t do, like shout at the other person, send angry emails or text messages, or post rude things on social media.

 Intimate relationships and sexual health for teenagers with autism spectrum disorder